 “That’s none of your business!” (joking, we hope)

-• Dr. G: Your lungs are screaming at me.
+Dr. G: You made it my business! - Dr. G: Your lungs are screaming at me.
 They’re saying, “Tell her to stop smoking!”

 Dr. G-ism’s

-• “We’re all gonna die anyway.”
+- “We’re all gonna die anyway.”

 Dr. G: You’re right.
 I wouldn’t argue with that, but it’s not the death we’re worried about.
 It’s the quality of life.
-You don’t want to live an involent life where you might get a stroke and end up bedfast, with someone else cleaning your poop, if you can do something to prevent it.
+You don’t want to live an involent life where you might get a stroke and end up bedfast, with someone else cleaning your poop, if you can do something to prevent it. - “Exercise will help, but the key is in what you’re eating.
+I could work out for an hour and burn 500 calories, but suppose I eat a cream-filled donut afterward.
+That’s 300+ calories in less than 2 minutes.”

-• “You can’t do any of those diets forever.
-What it boils down to is a lifestyle change.
+- “You can’t do any of those diets forever.
+What it boils down to is a lifestyle change.“

 Resources